wsmoak/zookeeper/simple-watch/README.md

 ## Prerequisites

-Download the Apache ZooKeeper .tar.gz file and unpack it (mine is under /Applications)
+[Download](http://zookeeper.apache.org/releases.html) an Apache ZooKeeper .tar.gz file and unpack it.

+(I used Apache ZooKeeper 3.5.0-alpha and put it under /Applications.)

 You'll need a running ZooKeeper server and a way to connect and modify znodes.